tmbdev-tutorials/dl-2023/037-vision-selfsupervised.md

 # Combining Image and Text Models

-- GPT-3, ExT5, etc. show how natural language models can be used for zero short learning
+- GPT-3, ExT5, etc. show how natural language models can be used for zero shot learning
 - CLIP
     - use natural language supervision for image recognition (weak supervision)
     - vision: transformer or ResNet, language: transformer